moar-things/nenb/README.md

 If you feel you must install it, you can run

-    npm install -g @moar-things/nend
+    npm install -g @moar-things/nenb

-which will provide a `nend` command on your path.
+which will provide a `nenb` command on your path.
 You may need to use `sudo` on that command, depending on your machine setup.

-You can also install it as a `devDependency` (or `dependency`) in your own package, and then use `npm run nend ...` as you wish.
+You can also install it as a `devDependency` (or `dependency`) in your own package, and then use `npm run nenb ...` as you wish.

 license